 Every year, the week before Thanksgiving week sees several major conferences for biblical studies and related disciplines.1 Not the least of these is the annual meeting of the Society of Biblical Literature.

 Especially given the scale of SBL, it can be a challenging meeting to navigate well.
-And continuing atop that usual challenge are all the additional factors that go along with the COVID-19 pandemic.
+And now atop that usual challenge are all the additional factors that go along with having a meeting that’s designed to be both in-person and online.
+This dual mode has some definite upsides.
+In particular, some of it’s online sessions have been scheduled at times convenient for other parts of the world besides just the time zone for the annual meeting location.

 Whether You’re Attending Online or in Person